Getting Started With Studio Flash

 5. The triggering delay on your radio trigger may prevent the fastest theoretical synch speed for your camera from being used.

-Let’s move on to the other things that matter:
+Now let’s move on to the other things that matter:

 Measuring the flash

 If you want to measure the power of your flash, you need a flash meter designed for that job, although it is also possible to check the effect of the flash by looking at your camera histogram.
 Most photographers today don’t use a flash meter.

 Setting the white balance on your camera will tell it the colour temperature of your light source and will set the balance needed to obtain neutral colours.
 If you’re using continuous lighting you can set auto white balance, which sometimes does a good job of getting the white balance right – but of course this doesn’t work with studio flash because the camera can’t measure the colour of the brief flash of light – and anyway, it doesn’t know whether you want it to measure whatever other light is there or to measure the flash, so you need to set the white balance manually.